envato/stack_master/README.md

 ![StackMaster](/logo.png?raw=true)

-StackMaster is a sure-fotted way of creating, updating and keeping track of Amazon (AWS) CloudFormation stacks.
+StackMaster is a sure-footed way of creating, updating and keeping track of Amazon (AWS) CloudFormation stacks.

 - See the changes you are making to a stack before you apply them